Joint Speech and Text Training for LLM-Based End-to-End Spoken Dialogue State Tracking: Introduction

 In our method, we augment the LLM-based E2E speech-to-DST model with a text encoder whose input is the natural language query from the user and whose output is passed into the connector and then into the LLM to predict the dialogue states.
 By sharing parameters (specifically the connector and the LoRA layers in the LLM) between the speech and text pipelines and jointly training on spoken DST data from some source domain(s) and textual DST data from target domains, we aim to learn a multi-domain model capable of conducting DST in the target domain.

 We conduct experiments on the SpokenWOZ~\cite{si2023spokenwoz} and Speech-Aware MultiWOZ~\cite{soltau23_interspeech} datasets, where we train on speech data from a \textit{source} domain jointly with text from a \textit{target} domain.
 These experiments show that the proposed method consistently improves cross-domain generalization across datasets and models, including scenarios where the target text forms only a small portion of some larger text corpora used for training.
+Furthermore, we compare this approach to an alternative strategy that converts annotated user turns into speech using a Text-To-Speech system (TTS), and demonstrate that our proposed method achieves comparable results, without the added complexity of TTS---an important advantage for low-resource languages where high-quality TTS systems are often unavailable.

-\section{Methods}
+\subsection{Methods}

-Our DST system is based on the E2E framework from~\cite{sedlacek25_interspeech}, which uses a model comprising a speech encoder, a large language model and a connector module used to transform the outputs of the former into the embedding space of the latter (illustrated in Figure~\ref{fig:e2e_dst}).
+Our DST system is based on the E2E framework from~\cite{sedlacek25_interspeech}, which uses a model comprising a speech encoder, a large language model and a connector module used to transform the outputs of the former into the embedding space of the latter (illustrated in Figure~\ref{scheme}).
 The model's inputs are the speech corresponding to the user input at the current turn of the dialogue and the dialogue history in the form of transcriptions of user and agent turns of the dialogue with a new-line character (\texttt{\textbackslash n}) inserted between turns.
 The speech is encoded by the tandem of the encoder and the connector, and resulting speech embeddings are prepended to the LM embeddings of the dialogue history.
 The resulting sequence is passed through the LLM transformer layers.
 The model is trained to output a single JSON string encoding a Python dictionary that contains the ASR transcription and the dialogue states, i.e., the set of active domains and corresponding slots.